wdbacker/qewd-howtos/QEWD-Up-demo.md

 Setting/getting a value to/from a global node is done with the `.value` syntax.

-Saving a complete JSON object in IRIS is done using `setDocument()`.
+Save a complete JSON object in IRIS using `setDocument()`.

-Retrieving a complete (piece of) your global content is done using `getDocument()`
+Retrieve (a part of) your global content in JSON using `getDocument()`

-As you see, you can interact directly in JavaScript with globals in your IRIS database.
+As you see, you can interact directly in server-side JavaScript with your globals in your IRIS database at a very granular or higher level.

-When you want to work with ``classes`` and ``SQL`` in IRIS, you can leverage all ObjectScript features in your message handlers using `this.db.call()` to call your ObjectScript code:
+When you want to work with ``classes`` and ``SQL`` in IRIS, you can leverage all ObjectScript features in your message handlers using `this.db.call()` to invoke your ObjectScript code:
 ```javascript
 // if you want to use IRIS Objects or SQL, just use an extrinsic function call:
 module.exports = function(messageObj, session, send, finished) {